ImadABID/MinTap/Tap/README.md

 ## The TAP's business logic  :

 The tap object is the business logic of the tap application.
 Its responsible for :
-- Registering trigger and actuators.
+- Registering triggers and actuators.
-- Setting/Editing/deleting rules.
+- Creating/editing/deleting rules.
 - Executing rules periodically.
 - Giving information to the debug user interface.